 Stan Coldewijn is 62 years old, father of three children and lives with his fiancée Ellen.
 Stan has a background in technical engineering.
 After a very serious burnout, he became alcohol dependent.
 This resulted in the end of his company, marriage and a path of about ten years within various institutions.
 He has been living independently for three years now, abstinently, and he works – quite broadly – within the psychosocial domain.
 Currently, Stan is involved as an enthusiastic duo researcher in the Living Lab research case in Utrecht.

-Wilma Beltman has many years of experience in the social domain as a Master in Social Work, first as a caregiver and later as a researcher, teacher and project leader.
-She worked as a freelancer for various municipalities, institutions and universities of applied sciences.
-Her last assignment was the development of a regional recovery network in the Gooi and Vecht region in the Netherlands.
-Wilma knows the importance of a practice that, together with those concerned, improves bottom up.
+Wilma Beltman has a Master’s in Social Work as well as many years of experiences in social care, first as a mediator and later also as a researcher, teacher and as a project leader.
+She worked as a freelancer for various municipalities, institutions and Universities of applied sciences.
+Her last assignment was to develop a regional recovery network in the Gooi and Vecht region.
+Wilma knows the importance of a practice that improves itself and recenters the voices and experiences of those who are affected.
 That is why she now uses her own experiences to test policy with the residents that it actually concerns.

 Peggy Demilt is a passionate experiential expert full of curiosity and interest in others.
 Out of great curiosity, she has gained a lot of knowledge through recovery support courses and various studies.
 She has worked in addiction support and floating support worker for mental health care.
 She also works as a duo researcher at the UvA.
 “I think I’ve been lucky to be able to cooperate in this fun way in identifying problems/obstacles and confirming what is already going very well.
 This in order to create a better and safer living environment for everyone in a (hopefully) inclusive society.”